ROCm/composable_kernel/README.md

 ### Kernel Timing and Verification
 CK's own kernel timer will warn up kernel once, and then run it multiple times to get average kernel time.
-For some kernels that use atomic add, this will cause output buffer to be accumulated multiple times, causing verfication failure.
+For some kernels that use atomic add, this will cause output buffer to be accumulated multiple times, causing verification failure.
 To work around it, do not use CK's own timer and do verification at the same time.
 CK's own timer and verification in each example and ckProfiler can be enabled or disabled from command line.